muescha/andygrunwald.github.io/content/post/lesson-learned-from-running-a-meetup.md

 But some people stay to socialise even more.
 They start chatting with the speaker or about the content of the presentation.
 **Be aware: Sometimes it can get late.**
-Some people are chatting and chatting and (nearly) don`t want to leave.
+Some people are chatting and chatting and (nearly) don't want to leave.
 If you need to get up early next day, set a fixed end time for your meetup.

 **A positive side effect of socialising**: Your network will grow with more and more meetups.